Tokyo Olympics: Sindhu loses to Tai Tzu in semifinals, to fight for bronze now | Sports-Games

 One of the most consistent players, who has claimed medals in all big-ticket events in the last five years, Sindhu couldn't counter Tai Tzu's deception with her aggressive game, going down 18-21 12-21 here.

-The two played some exquisite rallies with Sindhu equalling her opponent and also unleashing a few smashes to lead the opening game for most parts.
+The two played some exquisite rallies with Sindhu equalling her opponent and also unleashing a few smashes, one of which forced Tai Tzu to go for a full-stretched dive as she made it 4-2.

 Tai Tzu, however, quickly erased the deficit after the break.
 She started putting doubts in her opponent's mind with her deceptive strokeplay.